inria-muse/hostview-win/README.data.md

 before any processing.
 The number and the part|last flag can be used to track if all the pcaps are available.

-HostView does some processing on the packet trace during the capture: it parses DNS packets and HTTP requests.
+HostView can do some processing on the packet trace during the capture: it parses DNS packets and HTTP requests.
 DNS packets are also fully recorded in the pcap.
 In contrast, HTTP headers are not included in the trace, only the parsed requests.
 The HTTP parsing is a bit redundant with the browser activity tracking extensions (which can also see HTTPS requests that we cannot parse from the pcap) but we'll keep it for now to capture non-browser HTTP traffic for example.